-This document describes the new fine-grained authorization feature, available in Cloud Data Fusion version 6.5 and later.
+This page describes fine-grained authorization with role-based access control (RBAC), which is available in Cloud Data Fusion versions 6.5 and later.

-You can use role-based access control (RBAC) to restrict access within the environments where you develop your pipelines in Cloud Data Fusion.
-RBAC helps you manage who has access to which Cloud Data Fusion resources, what they can do with those resources, and what areas (for example, instances or namespaces) they have access to.
+RBAC restricts access within the environments where you develop pipelines in Cloud Data Fusion.
+RBAC helps you manage who has access to Cloud Data Fusion resources, what they can do with those resources, and what areas (such as instances or namespaces) they can access.
 Cloud Data Fusion RBAC is an authorization system that provides fine-grained access management powered by Identity and Access Management (IAM).

 When to use RBAC

 Role-based access control provides namespace-level isolation within a single Cloud Data Fusion instance.
-It is recommended for the following use cases:
+It's recommended for the following use cases:

 - Helping minimize the number of instances used by your organization.